Binary Hypothesis Testing for Softmax Models and Leverage Score Models: Conclusion and Future Directions

+Widely applied across various domains, softmax and leverage scores play crucial roles in machine learning and linear algebra.
+This study delves into the testing problem aimed at distinguishing between different models of softmax and leverage score distributions, each parameterized by distinct matrices.
+We establish bounds on the number of samples within the defined testing problem.
+With the rapidly escalating computational costs in current machine learning research, our work holds the potential to offer valuable insights and guidance for distinguishing between the distributions of different models.
+We discuss a few possible directions for further research.
 In Theorem~\ref{thm:softmax-testing-upper-bound-2} and Theorem~\ref{thm:leverage-testing-upper-bound-2}, we determine the local sample complexity of the binary hypothesis testing problems for softmax models and leverage score models.
 In particular, the sample complexity is $\Theta(\epsilon^{-2} \nu)$, where $\nu$ is a certain function depending on $A$ and $M$ (where $B = A + \epsilon M$).
 The form of $\nu$ is an optimization problem over the space of possible inputs.
 An interesting question is to provide bounds on the quantity $\nu$, or to provide computation-efficient algorithms for determining the value of $\nu$ of finding the optimal input ($x$ for softmax, $s$ for leverage score).
 This will lead to computation-efficient algorithms for solving the binary hypothesis testing problem in practice.

-In this paper we focused on the binary hypothesis testing problem, where the goal is to distinguish two models with different parameters.
+In this paper, we focused on the binary hypothesis testing problem, where the goal is to distinguish two models with different parameters.
 There are other hypothesis testing problems that are of interest both in theory and practice.
 For example, in the goodness-of-fit problem, the goal is to determine whether an unknown model is equal to or far away from a given model.
 In the two-sample testing problem, the goal is to determine whether two unknown models are the same or far away from each other.
 These problems have potential practical applications and we leave them as an interesting future direction.